Top of main content

 If you do have dependants

-If you have children, for example, or you care for an elderly relative, a joint policy may not provide the protection you need.
+If you have children or care for an elderly relative, a joint policy may not provide the protection you need.
 Remember, a joint policy only pays out on the death of the first policyholder – at which point the policy ends.

 This means the surviving partner might need to take out another policy to protect the children.
 However, as they are likely to be older, this could make the cost of buying a new single policy significantly more expensive.